=

 • Provide language support, such as a translator or a language tutor if it is possible.

 • Facilitate small group discussions where the non-Spanish speaking participant can be paired with Spanish-speaking participants.
-This would encourage the participants speak English and communicate more.
+This would encourage the participants to speak English and communicate more.

 Similar situation (couple/two people excluding themselves from the group) is discussed in this video: